Black Moon Clan: Esmeraude

-In the first anime adaptation, warning Rubeus that Prince Demand is getting impatient and later leaving him to die, Esmeraude takes over the attacks on 20th Tokyo while expressing her disdain for Demand's obsession with Neo-Serenity/Sailor Moon.
+In the original anime adaptation, warning Rubeus that Prince Demand is getting impatient and later leaving him to die, Esmeraude takes over the attacks on 20th Tokyo while expressing her disdain for Demand's obsession with Neo-Serenity/Sailor Moon.
 Consumed by her jealousy and greed, Esmeraude receives a magic tiara from Wiseman that will give her the power to kill the Guardians after they arrive to Crystal Tokyo.
-But Esmeraude ends up being transformed into a dragon, battling the Guardians when she attacks the Crystal Palace and is defeated by Sailor Moon.
+But Esmeraude ends up being transformed into a green bipedal dragon, battling the Guardians when she attacks the Crystal Palace and is defeated by Sailor Moon.
 Reverted to her original state, Esmeraude plunges into a black void to her doom while her last words reach Demand.

 Esmeraude appears as a boss in the Another Story video game.
 She is encountered in the past at the Kainess Ice Caves an optional boss where the Guardians fight her in dragon form and then in normal form.
 She mentions that Prince Demand has the Barazuishou.

 She is voiced by Mami Koyama and by Houko Kuwashima in Crystal.
 In the DIC English adaptation, her name is changed to Emerald and is voiced by Kirsten Bishop.
 In the Viz Media English adaptation, she is played by Rena S. Mandel.
 In the musical, she is played by Miki Kawasaki and Mitsumi Hiromura.